-Admission to the MAc Program is open to anyone who has received a bachelor's degree from an accredited university.
-While a degree in accounting is not a prerequisite for admission, applicants must have completed the equivalent of 27 semester hours of accounting, including those courses (or their equivalents) required for the TCU BBA accounting degree.
-See the TCU Undergraduate Studies Bulletin for details.
+To be considered for admissions, applicants must hold a bachelor's degree from an accredited university.
+While a degree in accounting is not a prerequisite for admission, applicants generally must have completed the equivalent of 27 semester hours of accounting, including those courses (or their equivalents) required for the TCU BBA accounting degree.
+See the TCU Undergraduate Catalog for details.